 Alright!
 This blogging thing sounds great, how do I sign up?
 There are a few important things you need to know about when it comes to getting a blog started if you don’t already have a website setup.

-If you are really wanting to spread the word about your small business and it’s great products, it’s important to get set up with a self hosted site if you don’t have one already.
+If you are really wanting to spread the word about your small business and it’s great products, it’s important to get set up with a self-hosted site with BlueHost if you don’t have one already.
 While there are a lot of tempting free website builders out there, (hosted sites) you won’t get the same results as you would by going self-hosted.

 Two major downfalls with hosted sites: